nguyenlly/nguyenlly/README.md

 ### Hi there 👋

-My name is Nguyen Ly and I am a senior at the University of Massachusetts Boston studying computational mathematics with a concentration in computer science.
+My name is Nguyen Ly and I am a recent graduate at the University of Massachusetts Boston studying mathematics with a concentration in computational mathematics and a minor in computer science.

 ### Projects